shribr/copilot-webapp-demo/README.md

 - `ConvertTo-ProperCase`
   _Description:_ Converts input strings to title case (capitalizing the first letter of each word).

+- `Show-ExistingResourceProvisioningStatus`
+  _Description:_ Lists all resources in a resource group and displays their current provisioning states.

 - `Find-AppRoot`
   _Description:_ Recursively searches upward from a given directory until the “app” folder is found (used to set the app’s root directory).